microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/Common/README.md

 ﻿# Note
-This folder contains a set of helper classes and extensions that could eventually be moved to the testing framework.
+This folder contains a set of helper classes and extensions used in the tests.